xebialabs-community/xld-ts-explorer/README.md

 Actually it is quite easy, you just need to run `./gradlew build`

-This repository is just a wrapper to create an XLD plugin from [ts-explorer](https://github.com/acierto/ts-explorer), it loads the output and create a plugin in `build/libs` folder.
+This repository is just a wrapper to create an XLD plugin from [type-system-explorer](https://github.com/acierto/type-system-explorer), it loads the output and create a plugin in `build/libs` folder.
-So you don't need to install OCaml to build the plugin.

 ### Where to find it in XLD